 This no-nonsense guide strips down the English language to its bare essentials.
 Written by Cornell University English professor William Strunk Jr. and later updated by his former student E.B.
 White (of Charlotte’s Web fame), this book is a veritable bible for writers.

-The Elements of Style provides practical tips on punctuation, grammar, style, and principle of composition, all with the goal of improving clarity and brevity in your writing.
+The Elements of Style provides practical tips on punctuation, grammar, style, and principle of composition, all to improve clarity and brevity in your writing.
 It’s a must-have for anyone looking to hone their writing skills, from students to seasoned professionals.

 2. “Eats, Shoots & Leaves” by Lynne Truss